 17. Android 11 – 2020

-Android version 11 was considered a major release by Google and contains many new features.
+Android version 11 was considered a significant release by Google and contains many new features.
 We expected this major version to be released during the first half of 2020.
-Android 11 is most user-friendly version of Android yet, with a clean interface, a new navigation bar, and improved features like split-screen multitasking.
+Android 11 is the most user-friendly version of Android yet, with a clean interface, a new navigation bar, and improved features like split-screen multitasking.

 18. Android 12 – 2021

-Final Verdict – Android Versions List
+Final Verdict – Android Version List A to Z